anasyaser/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ: replace all letters A and c to Z and e respectively.
 20-hiago: Delete all specific letters from the text.
 21-reverse: revers characters of text.
+22-users_and_homes: Display only all users and corresponding HOME.